Ancestor Spotlight · Coffin line · maternal

 Biography

 Tristram Coffin was baptized on March 11, 1609 at St. Mary’s Church in Brixton, Devon, England.
 His parents were Peter Coffin of Brixton and Joan Kember.
-Tristram was a Royalist — loyal to King Charles I, not a Puritan — and his family’s Devon estate, Brixton Manor, was seized when Cromwell’s Roundheads won the English Civil War.
+Tristram was a Royalist, loyal to King Charles I, not a Puritan.
+When the English Civil War broke out in 1642, his brother John was mortally wounded at Plymouth Fort, and with the war closing in Tristram took his family to safety in New England.
+The departure was the work of the Civil War, not of Oliver Cromwell, who held no power in 1642 and did not become Lord Protector until 1653.

 In 1642 Tristram fled to Massachusetts with his wife Dionis Stevens, five children, his widowed mother Joan, and two unmarried sisters.
 The family first settled in Salisbury, then moved through Haverhill and Newbury.
 Tristram helped establish these towns and operated a ferry across the Merrimack River.
 His wife Dionis earned a footnote in colonial history as one of the earliest women tried in New England for brewing and selling beer.

 The Barney Genealogical Record at the Nantucket Historical Association documents over 40,000 islanders descended from this single family.
-Through his younger son John Coffin (PID KNZ2-13G) and the Gardner → Macy → Folger Nantucket marriages that followed, Tristram’s line runs to Carol Perry and to the brothers — the line documented on this page.
-James Coffin (1639, PID 9VWJ-WHJ), John’s older brother, is a collateral ancestor whose branch produced the Loyalist–Patriot cousins (General John Coffin, Admiral Sir Isaac Coffin) and the reformer branch (Lucretia Coffin Mott).
+Through his son James Coffin (PID 9VWJ-WHJ) and the Gardner → Macy → Folger Nantucket marriages that followed, Tristram’s line runs to Carol Perry and to the brothers, the line documented on this page.
+(Hannah Coffin’s father was confirmed as James, not his brother John, in the 2026-05-30 parentage resolution; see audit/00.)
+James Coffin (1640) is the shared ancestor of both the direct line, through his daughter Hannah, and the collateral branch, through his son Capt.
+Nathaniel Coffin, that produced the Loyalist-Patriot cousins (General John Coffin, Admiral Sir Isaac Coffin) and the reformer branch (Lucretia Coffin Mott).
+John Coffin (1647), James’s younger brother and the previously-assumed father of Hannah, is a collateral ancestor.

 Artifact